Balinese cat: Coat and color

-The coat is basically medium-length (although there can be considerable variance by individual) and should be soft and silky, without the fluffy undercoat typical of most long-haired breeds.
+The coat is medium-length (although there can be considerable variance by individual) and should be soft and silky, without the fluffy undercoat typical of most long-haired breeds.
 The offspring of two Balinese will have a longer coat than that of a Balinese and a Siamese.
 In all cases, the tail should have a definite plume, or fringe, of longer hair.
-Eye color ranges from pale blue through sapphire/violet; intensity of color can change slightly with age and diet.
+Eye color ranges from pale blue through sapphire/violet; the intensity of color can change slightly with age and diet.
 The paw pad color can be used to identify the color point in kittens.
 Pink pads are found in chocolate and lilac points; while dark pads are found in blue and seal points.

 Like all cats with the point pattern, Balinese kittens are born pure cream or white and gradually develop visible points in colder parts of their body – the face, ears, paws and tail.
 Their color is identifiable by the time they are four weeks old.
 Some cats tend to darken with age, and generally, adult Balinese cats living in warm climates have lighter coats than those in cool climates.

-The Cat Fanciers' Federation and most other associations worldwide accept the Balinese breed in seal, blue, chocolate, lilac, red and cream point, besides tortoiseshell and lynx points in all of these colors.
-The Cat Fanciers' Association standard continues to accept the Balinese in only the classic seal, blue, chocolate and lilac points, with all other possible colors and patterns classed separately as Javanese.
+The Cat Fanciers' Federation and most other associations worldwide accept the Balinese breed in seal, blue, chocolate, lilac, red, and cream point, besides tortoiseshell and lynx points in all of these colors.
+The Cat Fanciers' Association standard continues to accept the Balinese in only the classic seal, blue, chocolate, and lilac points, with all other possible colors and patterns classed separately as Javanese.

 Temperament

 Balinese share the traits of the short-haired Siamese, and hence are notably social and playful cats with an intense interest in the activity around them and a tendency to vocalize often and persistently, albeit at a lower volume.
+Akin to their short-haired counterparts (i.e the Siamese cats), they are quite clingy and can be high-maintenance in terms of attention, they are often described as dog-like.
+They also tend to have high energy levels and are quite active and playful like their short-haired Siamese counterparts.
 They are reputed to have the highest intelligence of all the long-haired breeds.
-They are also reputed to be notably acrobatic, and to enjoy intimate contact with their owners.
+They are also reputed to be notably acrobatic and to enjoy intimate contact with their owners.

-Hypoallergenic claims

-Anecdotally, many people claim that Balinese cats cause fewer problems with allergies than most cat breeds.
-While strict scientific evidence for this is lacking, it has been determined that, in comparison to most cats, the Balinese produces very low amounts of the Fel d1 and Fel d4 protein allergens.
-As with the Siberian cat breed, some Balinese breeders and clubs are working together to produce more rigorously tested evidence of the Balinese's hypoallergenic quality.